InboxSDK/inboxsdk-docs/docs/getting-started.md

 ### Running your Hello World!
 Extension
 To test your new app, open Chrome to `chrome://extensions` and check the "Developer Mode" checkbox.
 Then click on "Load Unpacked Extension" and point it to your extension directory.
-Next, open Gmail and stand in awe.
+Next, open Gmail, Compose a new message, and stand in awe - a new "Nifty Button" has been added to the compose toolbar!
 For more details on testing Chrome extensions, see [Chrome Getting Started Docs](https://developer.chrome.com/extensions/getstarted#unpacked).

 ## Structuring Your App